 After creating your resume, send it off to hotels and resorts that advertise an interest in wellness to potential visitors.
 Spend some time researching resorts or hotels that have on-site gyms, fitness centers or yoga classes and get in contact with them either by phone or via email.

-After emailing a few resorts, I ended up teaching on a 5* private island, as well as being offered a position at a retreat centre.
+After emailing a few resorts, I ended up teaching on a 5* private island, as well as being offered a position at a wellness retreat centre.
 Often these high-end establishments will offer a higher paid salary, accommodation and food to teachers.
 Some resorts also may be looking for permanent in-house yoga teachers or they will have guest spots that need to be filled for several weeks or months by teachers passing through the area.

 Sign up to sites such as Workaway to find volunteer positions around the world.
 Various unique projects offer volunteer roles that will offer things in exchange for your time teaching, and this usually includes accommodation.
 Assist with projects with any other skills you have to help their businesses, like writing blog posts for their website, cooking meals for their staff or by creating a logo for them.
 Another bonus with using your time to volunteer is that it will help keep costs down whilst still giving you valuable hours of teaching experience.